 UPDATE November 2019: Diagnostic tools used to identify coronary microvascular dysfunction

-NOTE FROM CAROLYN: I wrote more about coronary microvascular disease in my book, “A Woman’s Guide to Living with Heart Disease”.
+NOTE FROM CAROLYN: I wrote more about non-obstructive disorders like coronary microvascular disease in my book, “A Woman’s Guide to Living with Heart Disease”.
 You can ask for it at your local library or favourite bookshop, or order it online (paperback, hardcover or e-book) at Amazon, or order it directly from my publisher, Johns Hopkins University Press (use their code HTWN to save 20% off the list price).